 All members of the Committee are Independent Non-Executive Directors.
+Membership of the Committee comprises the Chair of the Committee and all the independent non-executive directors.
 The Board believes members have the necessary range of expertise to provide effective challenge to management.
 Committee meeting attendance can be found on page 40.